FullStacksDev/angular-and-firebase-template/README.md

 ### Configuring the PWA

-The base template comes with a basic PWA setup, including a manifest file, service worker, etc. Here's how you can configure this for your app:
+The base template comes with a basic PWA set-up, including a manifest file, service worker, etc. Here's how you can configure this for your app:

 - Configure the app name, colors, icons, scope, start URL, etc. in: [`app/src/manifest.webmanifest`](./app/src/manifest.webmanifest).
   - This follows the regular [PWA manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) spec.